backpackerhh/blog-posts/cmg40rqjf000302jsfj6c7xpp.md

 However, after a few months in which things did not go as I expected, I had to lower my expectations.
 That included having to consider the possibility of working for a consulting firm.

-In fact, I applied for the offer that SNGULAR published on LinkedIn, where they were looking for a backend developer specializing in Ruby to work exclusively with a client in the fintech industry, fully remote.
+In fact, I applied for the offer that SNGULAR published on LinkedIn, where they were looking for a backend developer specializing in Ruby to work exclusively for a client in the fintech industry, fully remote.

 ## Selection process